trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 ## Prerequisites

 This page covers an advanced topic at the bleeding edge of Tezos core development.
-For more fundamental reading, please head over to [Tezos Protocol and Shell](developers/docs/tezos-basics/tezos-protocol-and-shell/) and [Smart Contract Topics](developers/docs/smart-contract-topics/smart-contracts-concepts/).
+If you are interested in more fundamental reading, a great place to start is [Tezos Protocol and Shell](/developers/docs/tezos-basics/tezos-protocol-and-shell/) and [Smart Contract Topics](/developers/docs/smart-contract-topics/smart-contracts-concepts/).

 ## What is a rollup?